 If you can relate to the above, you know a little bit of what I feel like in a society where we had to make the world “adulting” to make ourselves feel better about how much we suck at being adults.

 Before I became the awkward adult I am today, I was a kid.
 I’m the middle child of four sisters, and I was born in Texas, grew up in Missouri, and finally migrated up to Minnesota where the winters freeze your toes and the summers scorch your brows.

-I majored in English in the Twin Cities, and now I work retail and write on the side.
+I majored in English in the Twin Cities, and now I’m going for my MA in Creative Writing and Publishing.
+On the side, I work a crazy retail job.
 In my time at college, I’ve discovered many passions.
 Namely, pandas and writing for others.

 My spirit animal is a panda.
 I say this because pandas are mostly useless—except when they’re not.
 They laze about and eat all day.
 They probably contemplate their existence, too.
 And then sometimes they do something useful, like eat bamboo to regulate the environment.
 But mostly they meander across forests on stub legs and make strange noises when excited.
 I often look at panda GIFs and think, I understand you, large and uncoordinated beast.